pradyot-09/OrdinalEntroPy/README.md

 Development
 ===========

-OrdinalEntroPy was created and is maintained by `Pradyot Patil <https://pradyot-09.github.io/>`_.
+OrdinalEntroPy was created and is maintained by [Pradyot Patil](https://pradyot-09.github.io/).
 Contributions are more than welcome so feel free to contact me, open an issue or submit a pull request!

-To see the code or report a bug, please visit the `GitHub repository <https://github.com/pradyot-09/OrdinalEntroPy>`.
+To see the code or report a bug, please visit the [GitHub repository](https://github.com/pradyot-09/OrdinalEntroPy).

 Note that this program is provided with **NO WARRANTY OF ANY KIND**.
 If you can, always double check the results.